boltops-tools/ufo/docs/_docs/quick-start-ec2.md

 ```

 Congratulations!
 You have successfully deployed code to AWS ECS with ufo.
 It was really that simple 😁

-Note: This quick start requires a working Docker installation.
-For Docker installation instructions refer to to the [Docker installation guide](https://docs.docker.com/engine/installation/).

 {% include repo_push_access.md %}